Canvas FAQs for SWOSU University Faculty

 How do I learn to use Canvas?

-Please see our workshop page for faculty and staff.
+Contact your department’s Teaching and Learning Coordinator to schedule a training session.
 We recommend as well that you explore the tutorials in Canvas' YouTube channel and the information at Canvas Guides.
 The Canvas instructor's manual is posted online in the Canvas Guide for Instructors--scroll down and look for the link to download it.

 Is there an instructor manual for Canvas?